 TLC's delivery method of continuing education can include traditional types of classroom lectures and distance-based courses or independent study.
-TLC's distance based or independent study courses are offered in a print- based format and you are welcome to examine this material on your computer with no obligation.
+TLC's distance based or independent study courses are offered in a print - based distance educational format.
 We will beat any other training competitor's price for the same CEU material or classroom training.

-Our courses are designed to be flexible and for you do finish the material on your leisure.
+Our courses are designed to be flexible and for you to finish the material at your convenience.
 Students can also receive course materials through the mail.
-The CEU course or e-manual will contain all your lessons, activities and assignments.
+The CEU course or e-manual will contain all your lessons, activities and instruction to obtain the assignments.
 All of TLC's CEU courses allow students to submit assignments using e-mail or fax, or by postal mail.
 (See the course description for more information.)

 Students have direct contact with their instructor-primarily by e-mail or telephone.
 TLC's CEU courses may use such technologies as the World Wide Web, e-mail, CD-ROMs, videotapes and hard copies.
 (See the course description.)
-Make sure you have access to the necessary equipment before enrolling, i.e., printer, Microsoft Word and/or Adobe Acrobat Reader.
-Some courses may require proctored closed-book exams depending upon your state or employer requirements.
+Make sure you have access to the necessary equipment before enrolling; i.e., printer, Microsoft Word and/or Adobe Acrobat Reader.
+Some courses may require proctored closed-book exams, depending upon your state or employer requirements.